lino-framework/book/docs/specs/ledger.rst

 ======= ======== ========
 <BLANKLINE>

-For the following tests we import it:
+For the following code examples we import it:

 >>> from lino_xl.lib.ledger.choicelists import DC